 Tina Scopa is an artist based in Fife.
 She views plants and soil as subjects of art, but also as creative media.
 Tina has worked with the Living Field on several occasions including Open Farm Sunday and the Royal Highland Show.

 She recently completed her degree course in Fine Art at DJCAD – Duncan of Jordanstone College of Art and Design, Dundee.
-Here are some photographs of her exhibit at the show.
+Here are some photographs of her work.